Macroeconomic Overview

 Risk associated with business and mitigation plans

-To mitigate the adverse impact, TMJL has spearheaded certain tangible initiatives like adoption of technology to the hilt, high value product diversificaron like studded items, MRP, third party branded items in the portfolio etc. It has also directed its resources to improve efficiency & productive matrix to improve the performance on a sustainable basis.
+To mitigate the adverse impact, TMJL has spear headed certain tangible initiatives like adaption of technology to the tilt, high value product diversification like studded items, MRP. third party branded items in the portfolio etc. It has also directed its resources to improve efficiency & productive matrix to improve the performance on a sustainable basis.

 The monsoon impact is limited to agricultural income based customers profile.
-There are two seasons for harvesting in Indian terrain, if one harvest failed, there is a likelihood that next one will give bountiful yields in agricultural activities.
-Other than the agri based customers, a lot of income is generated out of service sector engagement and also external remitters from natives employed outside the hometown.
-For the reasons stated above, TMJL does not find it difficult to manage the vagaries of monsoon.
-This aspect is well captured in the last five years of growth in the company.
+There 3re two seasons for harvesting in Indian terrain, if one harvest failed, there is a likely hood that next one will give bountiful yields in agricultural activities.
+Other than the agri based customers, a lot of income is generated out of service sector engagement and also external remitters from natives employed outside the home town.
+For the reasons stated above.
+TMJL does not find it difficult to manage the vagaries of monsoon.
+This aspect is well captured in the last five year of growth in the company.

 Fortunately for TMJL, being a regional player though the trend is shifting to other discretionary consumer spends, it has not affected the local demand for jewellery.
-State of Tamilnadu is the largest consumer for gold in the entire country.
+State of Tamilnadu is the iargest consumer for goid In the entire country.
 Household savings is applied more on gold for traditional and cultural reasons besides time tested social compulsions connected with weddings.
 Going forward, shift can be made to less weight gold ornaments to take the heat out of ever increasing gold price impact on sales.

 Economic risk